Cheetah Breeding Facility

-Omaha's Henry Doorly Zoo and Aquarium expanded its cheetah breeding efforts with the recent addition of a four-acre, off-display facility located at Wildlife Safari Park.
+Omaha's Henry Doorly Zoo and Aquarium expanded its cheetah breeding efforts with the addition of a four-acre, off-display facility, which opened in 2014 at Wildlife Safari Park.

 Wildlife Safari Park was chosen as the location of the new facility, as it allows more space for the Zoo's cheetahs to roam, gives them more privacy and provides and atmosphere that more closely resembles their natural habitat.